The New Year Rings In With 'Fire And Fury.' It Might Mean A Consequential 2018

 Monday

-- Trump's first tweet of the year threatens to cut off aid to Pakistan.
+- President Trump's first tweet of the year threatens to cut off aid to Pakistan.

 The United States has foolishly given Pakistan more than 33 billion dollars in aid over the last 15 years, and they have given us nothing but lies & deceit, thinking of our leaders as fools.
 They give safe haven to the terrorists we hunt in Afghanistan, with little help.
 No more!— Donald J. Trump (@realDonaldTrump) January 1, 2018